The biggest innovation in lenses since polarization.

-Light is made up of waves travelling in different directions.
+Light is made up of waves traveling in different directions.
 Vertical light is useful to the human eye; it helps us see.
-But when light strikes a flat surface like a lake, snow, or even your windshield it changes to horizontal light and creates a glare.
-Polarized sunglasses block horizontal light, so you don’t get the glare.
+But when light strikes a flat surface, such as a lake, snow, or even your car or boat windshield, it changes to horizontal light and creates a glare.
+Polarized sunglasses block horizontal light, so you don’t see the glare.
 And nobody likes glare.
-It’s juuust about that simple.
+It’s just about that simple.

 The most harmful sun rays are those above 400 nanometers.
 Our lenses are carefully designed to protect all UVA and UVB rays that are above 400.
 Over time these rays can cause long-term, irreperable damage to your eyes!

 Our premium lenses include a finish of dual-sided anti-fog coating.
-Lenses are susceptible to fogging in moments of highly contrasted temperatures (such as walking from inside to outside or sweating while it is cold outside).
-With our anti-fog coating it will detect the fogging of the lenses and quickly, and automatically, clear the lenses so you do not need to remove them and do it yourself.
+Lenses are susceptible to fogging in moments of highly-contrasted temperatures (such as walking from indoors to outside, or sweating while it is cold outside).
+With our anti-fog coating, the frames will detect the fogging of the lenses and quickly — and automatically — clear the lenses so you do not need to remove them and do it yourself.

-With so many premium features packed into one lens we needed to make sure they were all protected.
-A final oleophobic coating helps to protect each side from wear and tear of salt water and oils from fingers and usage.
+With so many premium features packed into one lens, we added a final oleophobic coating to help protect each side of the lens from wear and tear of salt water, and oils from fingers and usage.

 What is monosaccharide coating on sunglasses?